zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/next-sibling.md

 ## public HtmlNode NextSibling { get; }

 Gets the HTML node immediately following this element.
-NextSibling is a member of **HtmlAgilityPack.HtmlNode**
+The NextSibling property is a member of **HtmlAgilityPack.HtmlNode**

 ### Example